If your drone footage looks harsh, jittery, or blown out every time you fly in bright light, ND

 Mainly protect the lens; they don’t meaningfully change exposure, so they don’t solve the

-If you’re just starting, a basic ND set is the priority; you can add ND/PL later if you shoot a lot
+If you are just starting, a basic ND set is the priority; you can add ND/PL later if you shoot a lot

 ND Strengths Explained: ND8 vs ND16 vs ND32 vs ND64